lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_7.md

 ## Autonomous Database

 Fully managed database with 2 workload types:
-- Autonomous Transaction Processing
+- Autonomous Transaction Processing (ATP)
-- Autonomous Data Warehouse
+- Autonomous Data Warehouse (ADW)

 Deployment options
+- Dedicated:

-- Dedicated: you have exclusive use of the Exdata hardware, supported for both ATP
+  You have exclusive use of the Exdata hardware.
+Supported for both ATP and ADW.

+- Shared: you provision and manage only the Autonomous DB, while Oracle handles Exdata infrastructure deployment and management.